-- the soft-skills required to be a productive member of the work force.
+- the wider ‘soft-skills’ required to be a productive member of the workforce

 Our curriculum is constructed on the following principles to support the above; namely that:

-- students need to practise the knowledge and skills they have learnt in lessons so that they can use them when they need.
+- Students need to practice the knowledge and skills they have learnt in lessons so that they can use them when they need.

-- many opportunities are built into lessons to secure the need to recall and retrieve previous learning so that it can be embedded.
-This enables students to apply knowledge with increasing confidence
+- Frequent opportunities are built into lessons to enable pupils to recall and retrieve previous learning, so that it can be embedded and applied with confidence.

-- the vast majority of students should be entered for the English Baccalaureate - as this provides an academically broad and balanced curriculum.
+- The vast majority of students are entered for the English Baccalaureate - as this provides an academically broad and balanced curriculum.

-- all students should experience a careers education based on the Gatsby benchmarks that underpin a world class careers education.
+- All students experience a careers education based on the Gatsby benchmarks that underpin a world class careers education.

-To find out more about our curriculum, please contact the school office.
+To find out more about our curriculum, please contact the school office: email@example.com